magedhelmy1/capillarydetection/paper.md

 Clearly illustrates the research purpose of the software.

 # Related work
-The authors have prepared the related work in a separate paper titled CapillaryNet: An Automated System to Quantify Skin Capillary Density and Red Blood Cell Velocity from Handheld Vital Microscopy [@helmy2021capillarynet].
+The authors have prepared the related work in a separate paper titled CapillaryNet: An Automated System to Quantify Skin Capillary Density and Red Blood Cell Velocity from Handheld Vital Microscopy [@Pearson:2017].

 # System and Functionality
-Here add the functionality and function of the system
+Here add the functionality and function of the system Add the 4 diagrams

 # Acknowledgement
-The Research Council of Norway provided the necessary funds for this project: Industrial Ph.D. project nr: 305716 and BIA project nr: 282213.
+The authors would like to thank the Research Council of Norway for providing the necessary funds for this project: Industrial Ph.D. project nr: 305716 and BIA project nr: 282213.
+The authors would also like to thank the MedTech Partner ODI Medical AS for providing the data, hardware, and support to test and evaluate this project.

 # References